arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 ## More Visualization Options

-The next few sections of this module include additional information that will help you on your way, presented a bit more briefly than we've done so far.
+The next few sections of this module include additional information to show you some of the possibilities for visualizations in R.  Don't worry about trying to memorize or fully understand how the code works -- this is just to give you some insight into what other things are possible with ggplot2.

 We'll start with saving plot images!

 <h3>Saving Plot Images</h3>